yangbo116/FKM-PI-for-MAS/README.md

 ## 🚀 How to Reproduce the Results

-Follow these steps to replicate the numerical simulations:
+Follow these steps to replicate the numerical experiments:

 ### 1. Clone the Repository